binsec/tutorial-pldi2025/docs/tutorial-basics/advanced-script.md

 The important points here are:
 - **BINSEC** can match the function arguments according to the calling convention for us (e.g. `format` instead of `rdi` and `ptr` instead of `rsi`);
 - we put an `assert` to make sure our prior guess is correct: the analysis will raise an error if the function is called with another argument than`"%64s"`;
 - the main memory of the program is accessed via the builtin `@` array.
-Using another name will automatically declare a new symbolic array that we can use to model *string'like* object line command line arguments or files.
+Using another name will automatically declare a new symbolic array that we can use to model *string'like* objects like command line arguments or files.
 Here, we are (*wisely*) chose the name `stdin` to model the password input entered by the user.

 :::warning